MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

 To create an unpackaged WinUI 3 desktop app with C# and .NET 5 using Windows App SDK 1.0:

-1. Install the [Visual Studio 2019 C# extension](https://aka.ms/windowsappsdk/1.0-preview2/extension/VS2019/csharp) or [Visual Studio 2022 C# extension](https://aka.ms/windowsappsdk/1.0-preview2/extension/VS2022/csharp), depending on your version of Visual Studio.

-2. Install the [Windows App SDK runtime and MSIX packages](../../windows-app-sdk/downloads.md).
-These are required to run and deploy your app.
+1. Install the [Windows App SDK runtime and MSIX packages](../../windows-app-sdk/downloads.md).
+These are required to run and deploy your [unpackaged](../../windows-app-sdk/deploy-unpackaged-apps) app.

-3. Create a new app using the "Blank App, Packaged (WinUI 3 in Desktop)" project template.
+2. Create a new app using the "Blank App, Packaged (WinUI 3 in Desktop)" project template.
 Starting with a packaged app is required to use XAML diagnostics.

-4. Add this property to the project file:
+3. Add this property to the project file:

    ```xml
    <WindowsPackageType>None</WindowsPackageType>